The Human History of the Alps

 These village communities grow cereals (grain, small spelt, barley) and domesticate animals (goats, sheep) – alongside predatory activities (hunting, fishing, gathering).

-The Bronze Age ushered in a new era in the history of the Alps.
+The Bronze Age (c.
+2200-800 BC) ushered in a new era in the history of the Alps.
 As metallurgy gradually developed, so did the production of bronze tools, weapons and jewelry.
-Trade intensified during this period, transforming Alpine societies towards greater complexity and social stratification.
+This period saw an intensification of commercial exchanges, transforming Alpine societies towards greater complexity and social stratification.

-During the Iron Age, the Celts arrived in the Alps, introducing iron for more efficient tools and weapons.
+During the Iron Age (circa 800-100 BC), the Celts arrived in the Alps, introducing iron for more efficient tools and weapons.
 They established strategic fortified centers (political and economic) on the heights, and developed a network of trade routes.
-These intercultural exchanges enriched Alpine societies and forged a distinct cultural identity in the region.

 Goatskin patchwork tunic.
 Bearskin cap with drawstring.
 Shoes with leather sole and upper tongue.
 Inner slipper in twisted grass netting.
 Adjustable cape in alpine grass stems.

-“Des Alpes au Léman, Images de la préhistoire”, Infolios éditions,
+“Des Alpes au Léman, Images de la préhistoire”, Alain Gallay.
+Infolios éditions,

 History of the Alps: Roman era